ansys/pystk/doc/source/api/ansys/stk/core/graphics/ICentralBodyGraphics.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.graphics.ICentralBodyGraphics.color`
+              - Gets or sets the color of the central body in the scene.
             * - :py:attr:`~ansys.stk.core.graphics.ICentralBodyGraphics.specular_color`
+              - Gets or sets the specular color of the central body in the scene.
+The specular color is associated with the specular overlay.
             * - :py:attr:`~ansys.stk.core.graphics.ICentralBodyGraphics.shininess`
+              - Gets or sets the shininess of the central body in the scene.
+The shininess affects the size and brightness of specular reflection associated with the specular overlay.
             * - :py:attr:`~ansys.stk.core.graphics.ICentralBodyGraphics.show_imagery`
+              - Gets or sets whether the imagery for central body in the scene is shown or hidden.
             * - :py:attr:`~ansys.stk.core.graphics.ICentralBodyGraphics.show`
+              - Gets or sets whether the central body is shown or hidden in the scene.
+This only affects the central body itself, not the primitives that are associated with it.
             * - :py:attr:`~ansys.stk.core.graphics.ICentralBodyGraphics.show_label`
+              - Gets or sets whether a label with the name of the central body should be rendered in the scene when the camera is at certain distance away from the central body.
             * - :py:attr:`~ansys.stk.core.graphics.ICentralBodyGraphics.altitude_offset`
+              - Gets or sets the altitude that all terrain and imagery will be offset from the surface of the central body in the scene.
             * - :py:attr:`~ansys.stk.core.graphics.ICentralBodyGraphics.base_overlay`
+              - Gets or sets the base globe image overlay associated with the central body in the scene.
+The base overlay is always rendered before any other imagery...
             * - :py:attr:`~ansys.stk.core.graphics.ICentralBodyGraphics.night_overlay`
+              - Gets or sets the night globe image overlay associated with the central body in the scene.
+The night overlay is displayed only on parts of the central body that are not in sun light...
             * - :py:attr:`~ansys.stk.core.graphics.ICentralBodyGraphics.specular_overlay`
+              - Gets or sets the specular globe image overlay associated with the central body in the scene.
+The specular overlay is displayed only in the specular highlight of the central body.
             * - :py:attr:`~ansys.stk.core.graphics.ICentralBodyGraphics.terrain`
+              - Gets the collection of terrain overlay associated with the central body in the scene.
             * - :py:attr:`~ansys.stk.core.graphics.ICentralBodyGraphics.imagery`
+              - Gets the collection of imagery associated with the central body in the scene.
             * - :py:attr:`~ansys.stk.core.graphics.ICentralBodyGraphics.kml`
+              - Gets the kml graphics associated with the central body in the scene.

 Import detail